peterobarotu/Python_for_Data_Analyst/README.md

 ## Why This Project?
 Many beginners struggle with Python when starting their data analytics journey.
-This repository attempts to provide a **simple, beginner-friendly** approach to learning Python **before diving into libraries like pandas, NumPy, or SQL**.
-By focusing on pure Python first, learners build a **solid foundation** that makes transitioning to advanced tools much easier.
+This repository attempts to provide a **simple, beginner-friendly** approach to learning Python before diving into libraries like pandas, NumPy, or SQL.
+By focusing on pure Python first, learners build a solid foundation that makes transitioning to advanced tools much easier.

 ## How to Use